Skip to content

 Virtual Summit

-Join us for this 2nd annual CLSI Applied Summit, where you’ll gain actionable insights into the latest emerging technologies, standards, processes, and strategies shaping the future of diagnostics.
-This exciting half-day event is designed exclusively for laboratory professionals, leaders in clinical settings, and IVD innovators.
+Join us for this 2nd annual CLSI Applied summit, where you’ll gain actionable insights into the latest emerging technologies, standards, processes, and strategies shaping the future of diagnostics.
+This exciting half-day event is designed specifically for laboratory professionals, leaders in clinical settings, and IVD innovators.

 Explore new approaches to integrating innovative solutions and navigating today’s regulatory landscape, all while keeping patient safety front and center.